-Google+ Is Dead
+Google+ Is Dead: A Eulogy

 Last month, Google officially began deleting all consumer accounts from the Google+ social network.
 While it once brimmed with potential for businesses and consumers alike, it ultimately fell flat with low usage and even some security concerns.